nitnetwork/NIT-Documentation/nit_wp_1.0.md

 - Open-source library of structured information, instructions and methodologies
 - Educational programs on blockchain technology

+__Philosophy__

+NEW DIGITAL ERA

+Philosophy of the New Internet, which includes the core values ​​and rules of the NIT.

+Nine principles of New Digital Era:

+ - Decentralization is not a crime
+ - Information is yours
+ - Cryptographic Transparency
+ - Communicate
+ - Respect
+ - Balance
+ - Consense
+ - No central idol
+ - Openness

 ## Market overview and NfX